benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - **ONE:** The way to render server-side is by exporting a `getServerSideProps` function
+  - Just like that... the component is server-side rendered
 - So for our product details page, instead of retrieving the product data in the browser...
   - It retrieves it within Next's Node server
 - **TWO:** The dynamic route `id` now comes from the `params` context
-- **THREE:** Then, using the props returned from `getServerSideProps`...
+- **THREE:** Then, using the props data returned from `getServerSideProps`...
   - **FOUR:** Next then will pass that data as props to our `ProductPage` component
-  - **FIVE:** And the server will render and return the the same UI, but as HTML
+  - **FIVE:** And the server will render and return the the same UI as before, but as HTML
-  - It doesn't need a loading state since it doesn't render server-side until it has the data
+  - And since the server won't render until it has the data, we don't need a loading state
 - **SIX:** Similar to CSR, SSR calls the API and renders the HTML on **every request**
   - As a result...
   - The data once again can be constantly changing or even user-specific